fps/0vpn/README.md

 # 0vpn

 An experiment in making a wireguard VPN setup super easy (almost 0-conf).
-The only supported topology right now is the root-and-leafs (spokes-and-hub) topology.
+The only supported topology right now is the root-and-leafs (hub-and-spokes) topology.

 ## How does it work?